How many Arabic dialects are there?

 Dialects are subordinated by languages and generally don't have a set of grammar rules.
 This makes it highly inconvenient to translate, to say the least.
 For translation clients, this should definitely be great news.

 How can I reach the Arabic world through translation?If your goal is to spread your wings in the Arab world, translating into Modern Standard Arabic should suffice.
-If you're worried you might not be understood, think again.
-Even though Arabs use their respective Arabic dialects for ordinary conversations, they understand Modern Standard Arabic to a perfect extent.
+If you are worried you might not be understood, think again.
+Even though Arabs use their respective Arabic dialects for ordinary conversations, they understand Modern Standard Arabic perfectly well.
 Communication in Modern Standard Arabic is not an issue at all.

 What are the main Arabic dialects?Now that you know you can learn and translate into Modern Standard Arabic, here is a breakdown of the major Arabic dialects: